sanketdisale871/Credenos/readme.md

 ## ♾️ Problem Statement

-Enhancing Customer Experience in Banking and Finance - Empowering Customers with AI-Driven Financial Insights.
+Develop ethical AI systems in banking, particularly for key areas like credit scoring, fraud detection, and personalized financial services, ensuring fairness and mitigating discrepancies among customers.

 ## ♾️ Solution

-Citiwise is a personalized financial advisory platform designed to help users make better financial decisions with features like a dual scoring system to monitor credit and financial health, AI-driven spending and saving goals, and personalized investment suggestions based on risk tolerance and income.
-It enables families to manage all accounts in one place, offering clear visualizations for better financial tracking.
-Additionally, Citiwise includes innovative tools like citiGPT, an AI financial assistant, a gamified self-paced learning path for financial literacy, and daily learning challenges to encourage user engagement and improve financial management skills.
+Credenos is an AI-powered finance companion designed to make managing personal and family finances easy, ethical, and inclusive.
+It provides personalized financial advice, tracks expenses and investments, and helps users set and achieve financial goals.
+With features like credGPT, users can ask questions about banking, get tailored investment suggestions, and learn about finance through gamified daily challenges and AI-generated learning paths.
+The platform offers clear visualizations for spending insights, family finance management, and dual scoring metrics like Credit Fitness and Financial Health scores to improve financial literacy.
+It’s an all-in-one app that promotes better financial habits, making it suitable for everyone, from young adults to retirees.

 ## ⚙️ Built With